gobbez/Flet_Gemini_AI_assistant/README.md

   It can also execute a bash command, read its output and continue with other commands until your task is completed.

+- **Light/Dark Themes**
+  <br>Each AI has its unique colors that are used in both the light and dark theme.
+  User can change between those two themes at will.

 - **File-Based Chat History**
   Your conversation history is automatically saved to a local `.txt` file.